rockysnow7/rockysnow7.github.io/posts/misc/epq.md

 necessary for understanding this project, and so I will not go through them all
 here: just know that on each turn there are many possible moves the player can make, and their ultimate goal is to trap their opponent's king, winning the game.
+If there reaches a point in the game where it will be impossible for either player to win, then the game ends as a draw.

 In the early 20th century, people began creating machines that could play chess, in some instances[^1] better than humans.
-These have improved in design over time, and now software chess engines are far better than humans.
+These have improved in design over time, and now chess engines (computers that play and analyse chess games) are consistently far better than humans.
+One issue faced by all modern chess engines is the amount of time it takes the engine to decide which move to make.
+Various attempts have been made to speed this process up, and in this project we will compare the effects of two of the most popular methods.

+The next section provides an outline of how a basic chess engine works and what can be done to speed them up.

+### The Structure of a Chess Engine

 ### The Pruning Algorithms